 - Help members gain professional skills and experience that will serve them in seeking meaningful employment, as well as develop a commitment to a life of active civic engagement.

-VYDC members devote 10 to 12 months of service to their communities.
-They participate in comprehensive training to build job skills and develop a commitment to a life of active citizenship.
-They receive a small living allowance and an education award that can be used for existing qualified student loans or for the costs of attending college, graduate school, or trade school.
+VYDC members participate in comprehensive training to build job skills and develop a commitment to a life of active citizenship.
+They receive a living allowance and an education award that can be used for existing qualified student loans or for the costs of attending college, graduate school, or trade school.

 - In the Program Name field, type “VYDC” and click the Search button